Structure and Style: Year 1 Level A (part 1) – online writing course

 My sons were struggling with writing at primary school.
 We started homeschooling them, using IEW to teach writing.
 Their writing was transformed!
 I have since become a Registered Instructor so that I can teach writing to others using the IEW method.

 When is the course held?

-Classes will run from 5.30 to 7pm on Wednesdays for 10 weeks, starting on 22nd July.
+* Classes last for up to 1-1/2 hours depending on the lesson.
 They will be held in a live online Zoom classroom.
 There will also be some homework – please see below.

 The course completes the first part of IEW’s Structure and Style for Students: Year 1 Level A, including Units 1 to 3, and the first lesson of Unit 4.